Starting A Bonsai From Seed – A Guide For Years 1 To 5

 Final Points

 You will always find that bonsai haters are gonna hate.
-People are going to laugh and say your little tree seedling is rubbish and say it’s not a bonsai.
+People are going to laugh and say your little tree seedling is rubbish and tell you it’s not a bonsai.

 So, ignore the hate and keep growing your little tree.
 One day they will stop hating and end up being jealous of what you have created.